 CAPS LOCK This indicator glows green when letter keys are locked into their uppercase format.
+NUM LOCK When the NUM LOCK indicator glows, you can use the number keys on the keyboard for number entry.

 Function Keys

 The function keys (F1 ~ F12) are the12 keys at the top of your keyboard.